ibm-cloud-docs/cloud-object-storage/tutorials/cloudyr.md

 # Using cloudyr for data science
 {: #cloudyr-data-science}

-When using the [`R` programming language](https://www.r-project.org/about.html){: external} for your projects, get the most out of the features for supporting data science from {{site.data.keyword.cos_full}} by using [cloudyr](https://cloudyr.github.io){: external}.
+When you use the [`R` programming language](https://www.r-project.org/about.html){: external} for your projects, get the most out of the features for supporting data science from {{site.data.keyword.cos_full}} by using [cloudyr](https://cloudyr.github.io){: external}.
 {: shortdesc}

-This tutorial will show you how to integrate data from the {{site.data.keyword.cloud}} Platform within your `R` project.
+This tutorial shows you how to integrate data from the {{site.data.keyword.cloud}} Platform within your `R` project.
 Your project will use {{site.data.keyword.cos_full_notm}} for storage with S3-compatible connectivity in your project.

 ## Before you begin
 {: #cloudyr-prereqs}

-We need to make sure that we have the prerequisites we will need:
+We need to make sure that we have the prerequisites before continuing:

   - {{site.data.keyword.cloud_notm}} Platform account
   - An instance of {{site.data.keyword.cos_full_notm}}